guettli/IUA/README.md

 The solution: **IUA-Channel: If unsure ask ...**

 It does not matter how big your Wiki or knowledge-base is.
-Not everything will be covered.
+Not everything will be covered, it is perfectly fine that some things are not documented.
 You should always provide a channel so that people can ask questions.

 More is not needed.
-Newcomers should know whom to talk to.
+Newcomers should know how to find someone to talk to.

 The IUA-Channel can be a person, a role, a chat-channel or a mail-address.

-In above example the IUA-Channel take the pressure of Bob.
+In above example the IUA-Channel takes the pressure of Bob.
 Imagine he created an internal tool in the context of Kubernetes (Cloud orchestration software).
-And there is already a general chat channel called #kuberentes, then you could add to the page of the new tool: "If unsure ask in #kubernetes".
+And there is already a general chat channel called #kuberentes, then you could add to the page of the new tool: "If you want to know more about this tool, then ask in #kubernetes".
 This way the responsibility is was handed over from one individual to a group.
 Bob feels better and if Bob is on vacation it is likely that someone else can answer the question of the new team member.

-You could call it "Contact-Channel" or "Support-Channel".
+You could call "IUA-Channel" differently.
+Maybe "Contact-Channel" or "Support-Channel".
 But this wouldn't be new, cool, agile, lean or innovative :-)

 ## Different perspectives